irkingmaker/multimodal-flood-classification/README.md

 and InceptionV3.

 ### Our novel proposed method also performs better than that of the models mentioned in the reference paper.

+## Instructions to Run:

+The codes have been executed using Google COLAB.
+(Codes for additional packages to be installed are in begining of each jupyter notebooks)
+The "path" variable in each file should be initialized with training dataset path. the "testing_path" variable in each file should be initialized with testing dataset path.

 ## References